XAdanM/XAdamM.github.io/content/posts/avatar.md

 Billiam: What is up with you and the shipping today?

-Gizelle: All of you, especially the 12-year-old, SHUT THE—
+Gizelle: (furious) All of you, especially the 12-year-old idiot, SHUT THE—

 Bobert: (seizing the opportunity) I call upon the power of the blockchain!!